Georgia Department of Community Affairs

 - Ability to take initiative, and be a problem-solver

-- A background and/or strong interest in policy development/implementation/analysis
+- A background and/or strong interest in public policy development/implementation/analysis

 Agency-Specific Minimum Qualifications:

-Bachelor’s degree in a related field from an accredited college or university AND one year of related experience; OR, five years of related experience.
+Bachelor’s degree in business, government, or a related field from an accredited college or university AND Two years of experience related to the area of assignment.

 Salary & Benefits

 Advertised Salary: $40,000 – $42,500

 View benefits information.